Towards Deep Learning Models Resistant to Adversarial Attacks: Transferability

 \section{Transferability}

-A lot of recent literature on adversarial training discusses the phenomenon of transferability~\cite{GoodfellowSS14,KurakinGB16a,TramerPGBM17}, i.e. adversarial examples transfer between differently trained networks. \todo{Alex: isn't this phrasing slightly misleading?
-The case of interest for us seems to be transfer between same architecture and same training procedure, only different randomness in weight initialization} \adrian{Alex: the reason to consider this is that transfer examples from them same architecture seems to be worst case instances; see footnote below} This raises concerns for practical applications, since it suggests that deep networks are extremely vulnerable to attacks, \emph{even when there is no direct access to the target network}.
+A lot of recent literature on adversarial training discusses the phenomenon of transferability~\cite{szegedy2014intriguing,goodfellow2015explaining,tramer2017space}---adversarial examples transfer between independently trained networks.
+This raises concerns for practical applications, since it suggests that deep networks are vulnerable to attacks, \emph{even when there is no direct access to the target network}.

 This phenomenon is further confirmed by our current experiments.~\footnote{Our experiments involve transferability between networks with the same architecture (potentially with layers of varying sizes), trained with the same method, but with different random initializations.
 The reason we consider these models rather than highly different architectures is that they are likely the worst case instances for transferability.} Moreover, we notice that the extent to which adversarial examples transfer decreases as we increase either network capacity or the power of the adversary used for training the network.
 This serves as evidence for the fact that the transferability phenomenon can be alleviated by using high capacity networks in conjunction with strong oracles for the inner optimization problem.